 CTR refers to Click Through Rate.
 If an ad gets 100 impressions, and three clicks, then the click-through rate is 3%.

 CTR is basically measured to judge the ads or content quality.
 Better ad copy or content will result in higher CTR.
 It’s a key indicator of your ads or content quality.

 It’s not true, it’s not 2000, it’s 2019, and everyone is well aware of scams around.
-So never go for fake claims to raise CTR rate, instead work on a better ad copy or better contents which will naturally convert more impressions to click.
+So never go for fake claims to raise CTR rate, instead work on a better ad copy or better content which will naturally convert more impressions to click.

 CPC refers to the cost per click.
 How much you are paying to get each click.
-On Facebook, if you are paying for impression – and if your CTR is low, you’ll see high CPC.
+On Facebook, if you are paying for an impression – and if your CTR is low, you’ll see high CPC.
 If your CTR is high, you’ll see a low CPC.

 Also, it’s important to calculate your CPC or Cost Per Click; then, you can understand how much you need to spend to send 100 to 200 visitors to an offer.